opennode/waldur-core/docs/guide/monitoring-as-a-service.rst

 4. Instance advanced monitoring can be enabled/disabled by changing host status with PUT/PATCH request against **/api/zabbix-hosts/<uuid>/**.

-5. If instance is already monitored - host will appear in <related_resources> with tag advanced.
+5. If instance is already monitored - host will appear in <related_resources> with tag "advanced" in service_tags field.

 6. Instance advanced monitoring can be configured with PUT/PATCH request against **/api/zabbix-hosts/<uuid>/**.